CarolinaRaIs/my-SVG-logo-generator/README.md

 ## [Contributing:](#contributing:)

        Contributions are welcome and encouraged for this project.
 If you find any issues or have any suggestions for new features, please open an issue or submit a pull request.
 Before submitting a pull request, please ensure that your code adheres to the project's coding guidelines and has appropriate test coverage.
 Thank you for your interest in contributing to this project!

-       Thank you [stellalph](https://github.com/stellalph) for sharing your knowledge to help in the completion of this project!

 ## [Tests:](#tests:)